-This field collects information about retirement contributions made by the new spouse that adjust his or her income.
+This field collects information about retirement contributions made by the new spouse that adjust their income.
 Sometimes part of retirement contributions are "tax-deferred," meaning that the employee receives the contributions now, but does not have to pay tax on the contributions until retirement.
 When a retirement contribution is tax-deferred, there is an adjustment to income.